seonWKim/todo-cli/README.md

 # TODO-CLI

-todo-cli is a simple command line tool to manage your todo list.
+todo-cli is a simple command line tool to manage your todo list which is written in Rust.

 ## Installation